Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

-Positive reciprocity alone, however, would lead to a compartmentalization of the network over time, where two coalitions with one distinct policy belief each would prevail \citep{leifeld2014polarization, altafini2012dynamics}.
-Reality is more complex: coalitions are composed of more than one policy belief; more than two coalitions can exist empirically; and there can be actors who do not associate perfectly with one coalition or another \citep{leifeld2013reconceptualizing, leifeld2016policy}.
+Bonding alone, however, would lead to a compartmentalization of the network over time, where two coalitions with one distinct policy belief each would prevail \citep{leifeld2014polarization, altafini2012dynamics}.
+Reality is more complex: Coalitions are composed of more than one policy belief; more than two coalitions can exist empirically; and there can be actors who do not associate perfectly with one coalition or another \citep{leifeld2013reconceptualizing}.

-Moreover, positive reciprocity, while useful and plausible, does not discriminate between cases where many other actors stated the same few policy beliefs in the same way in the past (i.\,e., many actors, few beliefs) and cases where few other actors stated many beliefs in the same way in the past (i.\,e., few actors, many beliefs).

-For example, an actor $a$ may be particularly inclined to learn belief concept $b$ from another actor $i_1$ if the two actors exhibited congruent policy beliefs before.
-This would indicate a strong case of bonding and trust between these two actors \citep{berardo2010self, berardo2014bridging, berardo2016understanding, henry2011belief}, as hypothesized in the previous case.
-The first two panels of Figure~\ref{fig:actorsim} provide an illustration of this bonding strategy.
-At the same time, however, an actor $a$ may be inclined to learn a policy belief concept not just because of strong incentives by imitating an ideologically very close other actor $i_1$, but also by observing that many other actors $i$---even if otherwise not particularly close---stated another policy belief $j_1$ with the same stance as the focal actor $a$ and if they are all congruent in their use of the focal belief $b$.
-This corresponds to bridging behavior in policy networks \citep{berardo2010self, berardo2014bridging, berardo2016understanding, henry2011belief}: when the risk of adopting information from other actors is low---as ascertained by counting how many minimally compatible actors have stated a policy belief before---, actors reach out and adopt information from ideologically relatively remote peers.
-The third and fourth panel of Figure~\ref{fig:actorsim} illustrate this bridging strategy.
+Moreover, bonding, while useful and plausible, does not discriminate between cases where many other actors stated the same few policy beliefs with the same agreement pattern in the past (i.\,e., many actors, few beliefs) and cases where few other actors stated many beliefs with the same agreement pattern in the past (i.\,e., few actors, many beliefs).
+For example, an actor $s_1$ may be particularly inclined to learn belief $r_1$ from another actor $s_2$ if the two actors exhibited many congruent policy beliefs before.
+This would indicate a strong case of bonding and trust between these two actors, as hypothesized in the previous case.
+Conversely, an actor $s_1$ may be inclined to learn a policy belief stance by observing that many other actors $s_i$ who had at least minimal agreement with $s_1$ in the past---even if otherwise not particularly close---agreed with the same stance as the focal actor $s_1$.
+This would indicate that the actor takes cues not from a few highly trusted sources but from many moderately trusted sources.
+When many minimally compatible actors have stated a policy belief before, actors may reach out of their immediate circle and adopt information from these ideologically relatively remote peers because many weak signals combine into a strong signal.

-The positive reciprocity statistic captures both, bonding and bridging.
-Therefore we need to control for this bridging behavior in order to be able to interpret the positive reciprocity statistic as the tendency for learning through bonding.
-Hence we need to devise a separate test, which captures specifically the many-actors--few-beliefs case of bridging.
-We call this case \emph{innovation learning}.